RiffleSystems/riffle-website/src/pages/essays/prelude.md

     There are various extensions to SQL that support nesting, but many of them are not that good and the good ones are not widely available.

 2. SQL syntax is verbose and non-uniform.
 SQL makes the hard things possible, but the simple things aren’t easy.
 Often, making small changes to the query requires rewriting it completely.
-In our prototype, we ended up adding a small GraphQL layer on top of SQL for ergonomic reasons
+In our prototype, we even ended up adding a small GraphQL layer on top of SQL for ergonomic reasons.
 3. SQL’s scalar expression language is weird and limited.
 Often, we wanted to factor out a scalar expression for re-use, but doing this in SQLite was annoying enough that we didn’t do it often.

 We view these issues as shortcomings of *SQL in particular*, and not the idea of a relational query language in general.
-However, we think that SQL is mostly not a good fit for a general relational language for building apps.
+Better relational languages could make UI development more ergonomic and avoid the need for clumsy ORM layers.
+Also, the prospect of replacing SQL seems more realistic in a domain like frontend UI where SQL hasn't yet taken hold in the first place.

 ### Building a reactive query system using existing tools is full of technical challenges.

 In principle, declarative queries should be a step towards good app perforamnce by default: there need not be a strong coupling bewteen the way that data transformations are described and how they are executed.
 The application developer can model the data conceptually, and it is up to the database to find an efficient way to implement the read and write access patterns of the application.
 Even a very simple database like SQLite offers a rich suite of tools, like indexes, to respond to those access patterns.
 Crucially, those tools are largely decoupled from the data model itself, and can even be modified without changing the queries.

-We largely did not achieve this vision in practice.
+We largely have not achieved this vision in practice.
 Interestingly, we had only a few problems with slow queries: even when running in the browser using WebAssembly, SQLite is fast enough that most queries with a few joins over a few tens of thousands of rows complete in less than a millisecond.
 When we did hit query performance problems, we usually traced them to the limitations of SQLite's [relatively simple query optimizer](https://www.sqlite.org/optoverview.html).
 For example, SQLite's optimizer does not optimize across subquery boundaries, but we made extensive use of subqueries to logically decompose our query graph.